paragao/pinpoint-demo/README.md

 Sometime you might want to send a pre-defined message tailored to specific users without creating a project or campaign.
 That's when Amazon Pinpoint Email client comes to your rescue!

-On this repository I provide example on how to use the Pinpoint Email client on two different programming languages: NodeJS and Python.
+On this repository I provide examples on how to use the Pinpoint Email client on two different programming languages: NodeJS and Python.

 ## Code Examples